Avoid 'A program is trying to access

 Microsoft claims that COM add-ins can be trusted and this completely solves the security problem.
 Aha!
 We have tried it many times, but trusted add-ins work in Outlook 2003 only.
-That is why this example will be useful if you develop add-ins for Outlook 2000, XP, 2003, Outlook 2007, Outlook 2010 and Outlook 2013.
+That is why this example will be useful if you develop add-ins for Outlook 2000 - 2019.

 This add-in adds to the Explorer window a new command bar with three buttons.
 The first button is a switcher that disables or enables Outlook Security, the second button shows Outlook contacts, and the third shows the details of the current e-mail message.
 When Outlook Security is enabled (by default), you get one of the following security warnings when clicking on the Contact or Details buttons:

 If you disable Outlook Security, you will never see this irritating alert message Outlook 2000, XP or in Outlook 2003.

 In Outlook 2007 - Outlook 2019, this dialog won't pop up either.

 How to disable Outlook Security pop-ups

 Open the add-in solution in the Visual Studio IDE and then open the add-in module.
 You see the SecurityManager component, an instance of the OlSecurityManager class, added to the add-in module.
 In the DoEnumContatcs and DoGetInfo methods of the add-in module, you can find the following lines:

 The first "if" statement disables Outlook Security if the security button is down.
 The "finally" section enables Outlook Security.
 Between these lines you can place your code that uses protected Outlook objects (e.g. email addresses in our case).